-"Lily was gangly, a foot taller than everyone else.
-She had long, perfectly straight blond hair, pink cheeks and a happy, open nature that seemed, both to Tracey and me, the direct consequence of 29 Exeter Road, a whole house [...], a private garden, a giant jam-jar full of 'spare change' and a Swatch watch as a big as a human man hanging on a bedrom wall." (pp.16-17)
+Despite her young age, the narrator is very aware of the different worlds that she and her friends inhabit.
+At the dance classes, there is another girl who deeply fascinates her: "Lily [...] had long, perfectly straight blond hair, pink cheeks and a happy, open nature that seemed, both to Tracey and me, the direct consequence of 29 Exeter Road, a whole house [...], a private garden, a giant jam-jar full of 'spare change' and a Swatch watch as a big as a human man hanging on a bedroom wall."

 Lily only plays a minor role for the actual plot but the narrator mentions repeatedly how gentle and sweet she (Lily) is ("always gracious, always friendly, always kind").
 Although she is not yet 10 years old, she draws that connection between whiteness, wealth, and being a sweet, likeable girl.
 Lily doesn't have to live in fear of an alcoholic, violent, sexually abusive father, nor does she spend lonely afternoons in front of the TV, waiting until the unemployed mum comes home late, drunk and high.
 This is Tracey's life, Tracey who is passionate and bright and to the brim full of life - but at times shows a brutal and sneaky side, hardened by the world around her.